ziee-porto/Assessify/README.md

 # Assessify

-Assessify is an IELTS placement test application for teachers at Karya Bangsa School.
+Assessify is an placement test application for teachers at Karya Bangsa School.

 ## Features